Good Omens TV series filming location guide Where is the Amazon series filmed? - Mash Viral

 Hogback Wood was a forest utopia and the spiritual home of the Them, Adam Young’s four-member gang (himself, Pepper, Wensleydale, and Brian) that had to resemble a scene from Just William.

-A suitable idyllic spot was found in Painshill Park in Surrey, where locals noticed a huge crater that formed there after a bomb was dropped during World War II.
+A suitable idyllic place was found in Painshill Park in Surrey, where local people noticed a huge crater that formed there after a bomb was dropped during World War II.

 “I knew the crater would be significant,” said production designer Michael Ralph.
 “Here Adam found his world, his Eden, without knowing that he was the Antichrist, and here a bomb went off.
 It was a happy coincidence!”